 David K. Lewis’ Counterparts

-(The full text of this work, running to just over 100,000 words, is available below.
+The full text of this work, running to just over 100,000 words, is posted below.
 It is the version as of August 29, 2016.
 As I edit and rewrite further I won’t necessarily be updating this post.
-For the latest version and better formatting, a Word doc or pdf is available on request.
-Page numbers in the table of contents refer to that version.)
+For the latest version and better formatting–the section numbering reflected in the outline above was not preserved when I pasted the full text into the blog, for example–a Word doc or pdf is available on request.
+(If I don’t know you, please include some details about your interest.)
+Page numbers in the table of contents refer to that version.
+At the time of this writing, this blog version is about 98% identical with the current version.